Kandeel4411/EyeBreak/README.md

 Windows and Linux are the only supported platforms currently.
 Go to [releases](https://github.com/kandeel4411/eyebreak/releases) page and download the zip file that corresponds to your platform.

 Run `eyebreak` and voila!
+Every 20 minutes that pass, it will pop up a notification to take a break.
-*It may take a few seconds on Windows to start up.*
+*Note: It may take a few seconds on Windows to start up.*

 ## Building from source